Product review

 Verdict

-As someone who experiences breakouts even when I’m stressing out, or sweating, my skin is pretty sensitive.
-Well, The Ordinary Ascorbic Acid + Alpha Arbutin didn’t irritate my skin nor clogged my pores.
+Dealing with skin that breaks out at the slightest hint of stress or sweat can be a real challenge.
+Well, The Ordinary Ascorbic Acid + Alpha Arbutin didn’t irritate my skin or clog my pores.
 I love it!
-My skin appears more even and hydrated each time I use it.
-But don’t you expect miracles overnight.
-Stick it to your daily skincare regimen and give the product time to show results.
-Please never forget about using SPF during the day!
-Now you’re closer to a lit-from-within glow.
+My skin looks more even-toned and feels more hydrated.
+However, don’t expect overnight miracles.
+Stick it to your daily skincare routine and give the product time to show results.
+And never forget about using SPF during the day.

 Subscribe to our newsletter